A seamless, extended DG approach for advection-diffusion problems on unbounded domains: Numerical experiments

-Next, we consider a wave train case, obtained by imposing a Dirichlet boundary condition $c(0,t)=A\text{sin}(2\pi k/T t)$ at the left endpoint $z=0$.
+at the left endpoint $z=0$.
 The initial condition is $c_0=0$.
 The wave train is generated at $z=0$, crosses the finite region $[0,L]$ and is damped by the absorbing layer, where we set $\Delta\gamma=2A$.
 Numerical parameters are set as $L=500\,\textrm{m}$, $\mu=1\,\textrm{m}^2/\textrm{s}$, $u=1\,\textrm{m}/\textrm{s}$, $T=5000\,\textrm{s}$, and $n=16000$ time steps.
-On a range of choices for the wave number, amplitude, and Laguerre modes $q$, the extended DG scheme absorbs outgoing perturbations with relative errors computed in $[0,L]$ of less than $10^{-4}$ for $q=15$, and at most $1.3*10^{-3}$ for $q=5$, with respect to a reference single-domain DG solution on $[0,2L]$ (Figure \ref{fig:dampwave1}, Tables \ref{Tab:dampwaveM15} and \ref{Tab:dampwaveM5}).
+On a range of choices for the wave number, amplitude, and Laguerre modes $q$, the extended DG scheme absorbs outgoing perturbations with relative errors computed in $[0,L]$ of less than $10^{-4}$ for $q=15$, and at most $1.3\times10^{-3}$ for $q=5$, with respect to a reference single-domain DG solution on $[0,2L]$ (Figure \ref{fig:dampwave1} and Table \ref{Tab:dampwave}).
 Results are comparable with those obtained in \cite{benacchio:2019} for the inviscid shallow water system with a different coupling approach.
-The efficiency of the tool is competitive -- for $q=5$, less than a hundredth for $N=600$, and less than five thousandths for $N=1200$, of the computational cost is due to the absorbing layer.
+The efficiency of the tool is competitive -- for $q=5$, less than a hundredth of the computational cost for $N=600$, and less than five thousandths of the computational cost for $N=1200$, is due to the absorbing layer.